+The chart below indicates the numerical scale approved by the Board of Education for use in the Syracuse City School District.
 The grading system is numerical with a passing grade of 65.
 All credit-bearing classes are included in the class grade point average (GPA) and rank computation.
 Class rank is a calculated summary of a student's academic record compared to those of other students in the same class.